Museum railway station

 Museum railway station is a heritage-listed underground commuter rail station that is located on the City Circle route at the southern end of Hyde Park in the Sydney central business district of New South Wales, Australia.
-The station is served by Sydney Trains T2 Inner West & Leppington and T3 Bankstown T8 Airport & South lines.
+The station is served by Sydney Trains' T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line and T8 Airport & South Line.
 The station is named after the nearby Australian Museum.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The need for a city rail link

 Railway development in Sydney began with the opening of the Sydney to Parramatta line in 1850.
 The terminus in Devonshire Street was, however, a considerable distance from most of the city's shops and workplaces located to the north.
 Disembarked railway passengers were required to either walk or be conveyed to the city centre by horse drawn and in later years steam and electrically powered trams which ran along George, Pitt or Elizabeth Streets.
 Throughout the second half of the 19th century and early years of the 20th century, Sydney developed a tram based public transport system which adequately served most parts of the city then settled.
 However, the growth in population and increased residential density in the inner suburban areas in particular resulted in the heavy congestion of thoroughfares leading into the city.

 The first plans for extending the railway line into the city proper were prepared as early as 1857 by the Engineer in Chief, John Whitton.
 Surveys were undertaken to develop a railway line via Castlereagh Street to Circular Quay.
 By the 1860s it became clear that the area in or around Hyde Park was an ideal location for the city railway station.
 In 1862 plans were prepared for a line via Hyde Park to the Quay.
 Survey work continued between 1862 and 1889.
 In 1894 funds were made available and plans prepared for a railway line extension to a principal station between Park Street and St James Road and a branch line to Fort Macquarie.
 A change of Colonial Government, however, caused the abandonment of the project.